 This section describes changes made to this document.
 Use this table to record:

-- Location within document (i.e. page #, section #, etc) - Change Number, in sequence, beginning with 1 - Date the change was made to the document - Description of the change and rationale if applicable - Name of the person who recorded the change
+- Location within document (e.g., page #, section #, etc.) - Change Number, in sequence, beginning with1 - Date the change was made to the document - Description of the change and rationale if applicable - Name of the person who recorded the change